SeanKilleen/seankilleen.github.io/_posts/2020-12-21-utilizing-the-builder-pattern-and-bogus-for-better-supporting-test-objects.md

 ## Mocking a Large Object

 I have a function in my app called `GetRepoQuotaFromOrg`.
 Its purpose is to use the Octokit library and pull in the repository quota that the organization has.
-I wanted to write a test that proves that demonstrates that my code is using the `PrivateRepos` field from the GitHub organization.
+I wanted to write a test that proves my code is using the `PrivateRepos` field from the GitHub organization.

 But, there's a challenge here.
 I need my mock `IOrganizationClient` client to return an `Organization` object.
 But here's the constructor for the `Organization` object: